MSc in Mathematical and Computational Finance

 Performance at interview

 Technical interviews may be held as part of the admissions process.

 If invited you can expect to be interviewed by at least two people.
-The interview could take place face-to-face or by Skype.
+The interview could take place face-to-face or by a video link such as Teams.
 These will be around 30 minutes in length, and comprise of a series of technical questions.

 Interviews are held around four to six weeks after the relevant application deadline, depending on the availability of interviewers.